Paqmind/fab/README.md

 I believe React components were called so mostly to strike Google's backed WebComponents.<br/>
 The chosen imperative OOP-style is not enough to emulate an app.

+So React component-centric worldview is inherently broken (limited and falsifying).

 In CycleJS components are **real** mini apps.

 **Intuitions:**